 - Average Cost of Food: As long as you are not in the middle of Beverly Hills, you can find many sit down restaurants meals are $20.
 Fast good and sandwiches will cost between $7-10.
 LA is home to many farmers markets for some fresh fruit and veggies so you can get plenty of cheap eats at the market.
 You can cook your own food for $40-50 per week.

 - Transportation Costs: LA has a metro but it doesn’t go too many places.
-A single fare valid on one line in one direction is $1.25 and be purchased from ticket vending machines in the stations.
-Or you can buy a day pass that cost $5, weekly pass $17, and monthly pass $62.
+A single fare valid on one line in one direction is $1.50 and be purchased from ticket vending machines in the stations.
+Week-long passes can be bought using the TAP card system, a rechargeable system.
 However, if you want to get out of the city center, you’ll need a car.
 L.A. is not a public transportation friendly city.

 Top Things to Do

-- Universal Studios Hollywood - This famous studio offers tours of the studio plus a theme park for one package price.
+- Tour Universal Studios Hollywood - This famous studio offers tours of the premises plus a theme park for one package price.
 It’s the most famous place to take a studio tour.

 - See Hollywood Boulevard - Hollywood Boulevard has recently being going through some urban renewal and renovation.
 See the sidewalk stars and enjoy the walk of Fame, Grauman’s Theatre and much more.